 I’m Emily Polis Gibson, a wife, mother, farmer and family physician, living the rural life in northwest Washington state.
-I’ve been chronicling life on the farm, in the barn and in the exam room for over a decade, though my emphasis is on raising our family in faithful stewardship to our God and to the land we call home for the time being.
+I’ve been chronicling life on the farm, in the barn and in the exam room for nearly two decades, though my emphasis has been on raising our family in faithful stewardship to our God and to the land we call home for the time being.

 For too much of my life I have focused on the future, bypassing the present in my headlong rush to what lies ahead.
 There is always a goal to achieve, a conclusion becoming commencement of the next phase, a sunset turning right around in a few hours to become sunrise.